Understand the Depreciation Value of Your Two-wheeler

 However, having a zero-depreciation add-on cover in a bike will help you offset the losses from depreciation.

-What is Zero-depreciation Cover in Bikes?
+What is Zero-Dep Cover in Bike Insurance?

-Benefits of Zero-depreciation Cover in Bikes
+Benefits of Zero-depreciation Cover in Bike

 - You get peace of mind because claims are paid in full without calculating depreciation.